MONTHLY SPECIAL EVENT: Barlow Family Astronomy Night - MAY

 For visitors who have an established interest in astronomy and space, the Barlow Planetarium presents feature shows on astronomy and space topics.

-March 2 - May 31, 2013
+January 7 - May 31, 2015

 COMING SOON - FEATURE SHOWS